 When you play sports, shower in a locker room, or walk barefoot along the side of a pool, you’re putting yourself at risk for toenail fungus.
 Don’t let fungus ruin the look of your feet: Contact the professional team at Alliance Foot & Ankle Specialists.
 When at-home treatments lose their effectiveness, the Alliance podiatrists can relieve you of toenail fungus and its symptoms.
-If you live in or near Grapevine or Keller, Texas, call the office today or book an appointment online.
+If you live in or near Grapevine or Keller, Texas, call the office today.

 A common condition, toenail fungus often starts with white or yellow spots at the tip of your toenail, and over time, the discoloration can spread across your whole nail.